 (Most SPELDs provide training in some of these programs)

-Phonics Books UK (including the Dandelion, Totem and Talisman Readers) – decodable readers which follow the teaching sequence (introduction of sounds and letters) from the Sounds-Write program and are accompanied by a range of student workbooks.
-Highly recommended for use with any structured synthetic phonics program or as a stand-alone program.
+- Phonics Books UK (including the Dandelion, Totem and Talisman Readers) – decodable readers which are accompanied by a range of carefully developed student workbooks.
+Highly recommended for use with any structured synthetic phonics program (available at the DSF

-MultiLit Reading Tutor Program, MacqLit, Word Attack Skills Extension Program, MiniLit Early Intervention Program and PreLit Early Literacy Preparation – very structured and explicit remedial programs developed by Macquarie University, which aim to address the needs of children with reading difficulties.
-The programs range in use from pre-school children prior to school entry (PreLit), Foundation to struggling Year 2 students (MiniLit) and from Year 2 students to adults (MultiLit RTP, MacqLit and Work Attack).
+- MultiLit Reading Tutor Program, MacqLit, Word Attack Skills Extension Program, MiniLit Early Intervention Program, PreLit Early Literacy Preparation and InitiaLit-Foundation – very structured and explicit remedial programs developed by Macquarie University, which aim to address the needs of children with reading difficulties.
+The programs range in use from pre-school children prior to school entry (InitiaLit and PreLit), Foundation to struggling Year 2 students (MiniLit) and from Year 2 students to adults (MultiLit RTP, MacqLit and Word Attack).

-Little Learners Love Literacy – a systematic early literacy program which focuses on explicitly teaching phonemic awareness and phoneme-grapheme relationships.
-A range of supporting resources is available, based around the character of Milo, including decodable readers, games, activities and iPad apps.
+- Little Learners Love Literacy – a systematic early literacy program which focuses on explicitly teaching phonemic awareness and phoneme-grapheme relationships.
+A range of supporting resources are available, based around the character of Milo, including decodable readers, games, activities and iPad apps.

-Read, Write Inc. Fresh Start – a synthetic phonics ‘catch-up’ program aimed at students in Years 5, 6 and 7.
+- Read, Write Inc. – a synthetic phonics ‘catch-up’ program aimed at students in Years 5, 6 and 7.
 As well as modules specifically targeting phonics knowledge, the program includes applied reading activities, comprehension questions, grammar and writing activities.

-Reading Mastery – a complete basal reading program that uses the Direct Instruction method to help children (or older students) master essential decoding and comprehension skills.
-Each 30-45 minute lesson incudes seven to nine short activities focusing on a range of skills including phonemic awareness, lettersound correspondence, word recognition, vocabulary, fluency and comprehension.
+- Reading Mastery – a complete basal reading program that uses the Direct Instruction method to help children (or older students) master essential decoding and comprehension skills.
+Each 30-45 minute lesson includes seven to nine short activities focusing on a range of skills including phonemic awareness, letter-sound correspondence, word recognition, vocabulary, fluency and comprehension.

-Spelling Mastery – is a six-level Direct Instructions program that teaches students dependable spelling skills utilising phonemic awareness, word recognition and morphemic awareness.
+- Spelling Mastery – is a six-level Direct Instruction program that teaches students dependable spelling skills utilising phonemic awareness, word recognition and morphemic awareness.